tim-br/clear_settle_engine/README.md

 - `mix ecto.migrate` to run migrations.

 #### Running Mix Tasks:
-- Run `mix run init` to execute the demo task.
+- Run `mix init` to execute the demo task.
-- Run `mix run successful_day` to execute the successful_day task.
+- Run `mix successful_day` to execute the successful_day task.

 Ensure you're in the project directory while running these commands.